Remi-Gau/AVT_analysis/README.md

 	Extract_mapped_target_betas: copies vtk files out of the folder structure created by the CBS tools.
 Renames them so that we know which vtk file corresponds to which beta image
 		Calls recursive function Extract_mapped_betas_VTK
 	ExtractFeatSurf: extracts data (i.e. beta values for vertex in a particular surface-layer) from all the VTK.
-Relies on parfor and brute force but fast ìtextscanî rather than the slower read_vtk.
+Relies on parfor and brute force but fast ‚Äútextscan‚Äù rather than the slower read_vtk.
 Requires to know how many vertices the VTK files have.
 Saves the data for the whole surface and for each beta dimension are [vertex,layer,beta].
 Also saves the list of vertices that have data at each depth.

 code/roi
 	Extract_vert_of_interest_ROI: get the vertices of interest for each ROI (reads them from the surface binary mask)